-Pravni zapisi, Union University Law School Review, requires exclusive submissions written in the Serbian or English language.
+Pravni zapisi, Union University Law School Review requires exclusive submissions written in English and only exceptionally in the Serbian language (the contributions written in Serbian will have a low priority).
 It seeks two categories of works: the first category includes scholarly articles.
 The second category includes case notes (on recent landmark decisions), comments on recent legislation, and book reviews.

 PREPARATION OF MANUSCRIPT

-Length and File Format: In principle, manuscripts (scholarly articles) should not exceed 36.000 characters including spaces, in Times New Roman font, 12 pt, 1,5 spacing, left margin 3,5 cm, right margin 3 cm.
+Length and File Format: Manuscripts (scholarly articles) should not exceed 15000 words, in Times New Roman font, 12 pt, 1,5 spacing, left margin 3,5 cm, right margin 3 cm.
 Footnotes are written in 10 pt font.
 In exceptional cases, the Editorial Board may approve for the publication a longer manuscript than required.
 Longer manuscripts may be accommodated in multiple issues.
 Manuscripts should be submitted in Microsoft Word for Windows format.

-Language and Script: Manuscript should be written either in the Serbian language, in Latin script with a summary in English at end of the text (up to 2.000 characters) or in English language with a wider summary in Serbian.
+Language and Script: Manuscript should be written in English language with an abstract in Serbian at end of the text (up to 1.000 characters), or exceptionally, in the Serbian language, in Latin script with an abstract in English at end of the text (up to 1.000 characters).
 When written in English, American-English spelling should be used.
 If your first language is not English, you may wish to have it professionally edited by a native speaker or a professional translator.
 The authors are liable for the costs of language editing.
 Manuscripts written in poor English are not going to be considered for the publication.

 Abstract: An abstract at the beginning of the scholarly article (up to 1.000 characters) should contain the research goal, methods, results and conclusions.